Unboxed-Software/solana-course/content/solana-pay.md

 Next, let’s implement the `buildTransaction` function which builds and partially signs a check-in transaction for the scavenger hunt game.
 This function:

--   Gets the current blockhash and last valid block height from the connection
+-   Gets the current blockhash and last valid block height from the connection.
--   Creates a new transaction object
+-   Creates a new transaction object.
--   Fetches or initializes the user state
+-   Fetches or initializes the user state.
--   Verifies that the user is at the correct location
+-   Verifies that the user is at the correct location.
--   Adds a check-in instruction to the transaction
+-   Adds a check-in instruction to the transaction.
 -   Adds the `reference` public key to the instruction and signs the transaction with the event organizer's keypair.
 -   Serializes the transaction and returns the base64 encoded serialized transaction and a message in the API response.